-When the federal government steps in, it can mean a number of different things.
-For one, it could imply persecution by federal prosecutors.
-Although the legal definition of weapon can mean practically anything that has the potential and is wielded with direct intent to inflict harm on another person, the vast majority of weapons charges are firearms-related.
+When the federal government steps in, it could imply persecution by federal prosecutors.
+Although the legal definition of “weapon” can be practically anything that has the potential and is wielded with the direct intent to inflict harm on another person, the vast majority of weapons charges are firearms-related.

 Below is a list of some of the most common firearms-related federal weapons charges:

-- Fraud – Using false information to obtain a permit in order to purchase a weapon.
+- Fraud – Using false information to obtain a permit to purchase a weapon.